meain/blog/posts/2020-11-20-emacs-highlight-yanked.md

 Now with that out of the way, let me tell you about what I was actually planning to write about.
 The idea is to show you a small example of how I am able to hack together stuff in Emacs.

-> I know someone will ask for it, here are my [dotfiles](https://github.com/meain/dotfiles).
+> I know someone will ask for it, so here are my [dotfiles](https://github.com/meain/dotfiles).
 Steal away.

 Before switching to Emacs I have been a very heavy (neo)vim user for a long time.
 And at some point I had the following snippet added from some reddit thread to my vimrc.